leo-editor/leo-editor/leo/doc/demo.md

 **Adding graphic to slides**: Demo scripts may use predefined **graphics classes** to show callouts, subtitles or images or other graphics elements.
 These graphics elements persist from slide to slide until deleted.
 Subclasses of Demo may easily subclass the predefined classes.

 # Graphics classes

 The demo.py file defines 5 classes that create graphical elements.
 All classes add the created widget to demo.widgets, ensuring that the widget remains visible.

 **arguments**: All classes have defaults, shown below, that subclasses may change.
 Unless noted, position=None centers the widget in the middle of the body pane.

-The valid arguments for the `pane` argument are `None, 'body', 'log', 'tree`, with `None` being the same as `body`.
+The valid arguments for the `pane` argument are `None, 'body', 'log', 'tree`. `None` is same as `body`.

 **Callout**: Add a QLabel containing text.